-Nuclear material subject or required to be subject to safeguards under this Agreement which is transferred internationally shall, for purposes of this Agreement, be regarded as being the responsibility of Switzerland:
+Nuclear material subject or required to be subject to safeguards under this Agreement which is transferred internationally shall, for purposes of this Agreement, be regarded as being the responsibility of Zimbabwe:

-(a) In the case of import into Switzerland, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and

-(b) In the case of export out of Switzerland, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.
+- (a) in the case of import into Zimbabwe, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) in the case of export out of Zimbabwe, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.

 The point at which the transfer of responsibility will take place shall be determined in accordance with suitable arrangements to be made by the States concerned.
-Neither Switzerland nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.
+Neither Zimbabwe nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.

-Transfers out of Switzerland
+Transfers out of Zimbabwe

-- (a) Switzerland shall notify the Agency of any intended transfer out of Switzerland of nuclear material subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be made to the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram.
-No advance notification shall be required in respect of transfers to Liechtenstein. - (b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and normally at least two weeks before the nuclear material is to be prepared for shipping. - (c) Switzerland and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material to be transferred, and the material balance area from which it will come; - (ii) The State for which the nuclear material is destined; - (iii) The dates on and locations at which the nuclear material is to be prepared for shipping; - (iv) The approximate dates of dispatch and arrival of the nuclear material; and - (v) At what point of the transfer the recipient State will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached.
+- (a) Zimbabwe shall notify the Agency of any intended transfer out of Zimbabwe of nuclear material subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be made to the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and normally at least two weeks before the nuclear material is to be prepared for shipping. - (c) Zimbabwe and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) the identification and, if possible, the expected quantity and composition of the nuclear material to be transferred, and the material balance area from which it will come: - (ii) the State for which the nuclear material is destined; - (iii) the dates on and locations at which the nuclear material is to be prepared for shipping; - (iv) the approximate dates of dispatch and arrival of the nuclear material; and - (v) at what point of the transfer the recipient State will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached.

-The notification referred to in Article 92 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify, and if possible verify the quantity and composition of, the nuclear material before it is transferred out of Switzerland and, if the Agency so wishes or Switzerland so requests, to affix seals to the nuclear material when it has been prepared for shipping.
+The notification referred to in Article 91 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify, and if possible verify the quantity and composition of, the nuclear material before it is transferred out of Zimbabwe and, if the Agency so wishes or Zimbabwe so requests, to affix seals to the nuclear material when it has been prepared for shipping.
 However, the transfer of the nuclear material shall not be delayed in any way by any action taken or contemplated by the Agency pursuant to such a notification.

-If the nuclear material will not be subject to Agency safeguards in the recipient State, Switzerland shall make arrangements for the Agency to receive, within three months of the time when the recipient State accepts responsibility for the nuclear material from Switzerland, confirmation by the recipient State of the transfer.
+If the nuclear material will not be subject to Agency safeguards in the recipient State, Zimbabwe shall make arrangements for the Agency to receive, within three months of the time when the recipient State accepts responsibility for the nuclear material from Zimbabwe, confirmation by the recipient State of the transfer.

-Transfers into Switzerland
+Transfers into Zimbabwe